Our Gallery of Smiles in Nashua, NH

 This patient got hit in the mouth during a softball game several years ago.
 The accident caused his front tooth to die, which was treated with a root canal.
 Three years later, the patient’s tooth began to discolor and generate pain.

-Dr. Bobbitt diagnosed an abscess of the root canal and recommended retreatment to decontaminate the previous root canal filling.
-Over a one-month period, Dr. Bobbitt re-treated the root canal, whitened the tooth, and filled the root canal access hole.
+Our team diagnosed an abscess of the root canal and recommended retreatment to decontaminate the previous root canal filling.
+Over a one-month period, we re-treated the root canal, whitened the tooth, and filled the root canal access hole.

 External Tooth Whitening/Microabrasion